 Snow cover, glaciers and permafrost are projected to continue to decline in almost all regions throughout the 21st century (high confidence).
 Compared to 1986-2005, low elevation snow depth will likely decrease by 10-40% for 2031-2050, regardless of Representative Concentration Pathway (RCP) and for 2081-2100, likely by 10-40 % for RCP2.6 and by 50-90% for RCP8.5.
-Projected glacier mass reductions between 2015-2100 are likely 22-44% for RCP2.6 and 37-57% for RCP8.5.
-In regions with mostly smaller glaciers and relatively little ice cover (e.g., European Alps, Pyrenees, Caucasus, North Asia, Scandinavia, tropical Andes, Mexico, eastern Africa and Indonesia), glaciers will lose more than 80% of their current mass by 2100 under RCP8.5 (medium confidence), and many glaciers will disappear regardless emission scenario (very high confidence).
-Permafrost thaw and degradation will increase during the 21st century (very high confidence) but quantitative projections are scarce. {2.2.2, 2.2.3, 2.2.4}
+Projected glacier mass reductions between 2015 and 2100 are likely 22-44% for RCP2.6 and 37-57% for RCP8.5.
+In regions dominated by smaller glaciers and relatively little ice cover (e.g., Central Europe, Caucasus, Low Latitudes), glaciers will lose more than 80% of their current mass by 2100 under RCP8.5 (medium confidence).
+Permafrost thaw and degradation will increase during the 21st century (very high confidence) but quantitative projections are scarce. {2.2.2, 2.2.3, 2.4.4}

-Most types of natural hazards are projected to change in frequency, magnitude and areas affected as the cryosphere continues to decline (high confidence).
-Glacier retreat and permafrost thaw are projected to decrease the stability of mountain slopes and increase the number and area of glacier lakes (high confidence).
-Resulting landslides and floods, and cascading events, will also emerge where there is no record of previous events (high confidence).
+Most types of natural hazards are projected to change in frequency, magnitude and areas affected as the cryosphere continues to decline (medium confidence).
+Glacier retreat and permafrost thaw are projected to decrease the stability of mountain slopes, and increase the number and area of glacier lakes (medium confidence).
+Resulting landslides and floods, and cascading events, will also emerge where there is no record of previous events (medium confidence).
 Snow avalanches are projected to decline in number and runout distance at lower elevation, and avalanches involving wet snow even in winter will occur more frequently (medium confidence).
 Rain-on-snow floods will occur earlier in spring and later in autumn, and be more frequent at higher elevations and less frequent at lower elevations (high confidence). {2.3.2, 2.3.3}

-River runoff in snow dominated and glacier-fed river basins will change further in amount and seasonality in response to projected snow cover and glacier decline (very high confidence) with negative impacts on agriculture, hydropower and water quality in some regions (medium confidence).
-The average winter snowmelt runoff is projected to increase (high confidence), and spring peaks to occur earlier (very high confidence).
-Projected trends in annual runoff vary substantially among regions, and can even be opposite in direction, but there is high confidence that in all regions average annual runoff from glaciers will have reached a peak that will be followed by declining runoff at the latest by the end of the 21st century.
+River runoff in snow-dominated and glacier-fed river basins will change further in amount and seasonality in response to projected snow cover and glacier decline (very high confidence) with negative impacts on agriculture, hydropower and water quality in some regions (medium confidence).
+The average winter snow melt runoff is projected to increase (high confidence), and spring peaks to occur earlier (very high confidence).
+Projected trends in annual runoff vary substantially among regions, and can even be opposite in direction, but there is high confidence that in most regions average annual runoff from glaciers will have reached a peak that will be followed by declining runoff at the latest by the end of the 21st century.
 Declining runoff is expected to reduce the productivity of irrigated agriculture in some regions (medium confidence).
 Hydropower operations will increasingly be impacted by altered amount and seasonality of water supply from snow and glacier melt (high confidence).
 The release of heavy metals, particularly mercury, and other legacy contaminants currently stored in glaciers and permafrost, is projected to reduce water quality for freshwater biota, household use and irrigation (medium confidence). {2.3.1}